mnzel/emi-calculator-angelswing/README.md

 Playwright (TypeScript) automation suite for https://emicalculator.net/, plus QA docs and CI/CD.

+## AI assistance

+Claude Code was used during this project — for generating the initial Playwright test specs (page object, fixtures, and the 4 scenario specs) from live site exploration, and for polishing the wording of the docs (`docs/test-plan.md`, `docs/test-cases.md`, `docs/test-summary-report.md`, this README).
+All test logic, selectors, and assertions were verified by actually running the suite against the live site before being committed.

 ## Contents

 - `docs/test-plan.md` — test strategy, scope, architecture notes, risks